Accessible Recreation

 Support accessibility efforts on Wisconsin’s public lands

 The Wisconsin Department of Natural Resources is committed to providing exceptional outdoor recreation opportunities for people of all abilities around the state.
 Whether at our parks and forests, on land and water, there is something for everyone.
-This fund is managed by the Natural Resources Foundation of Wisconsin (NRF), a 501(c)3 nonprofit organization.
-All donations go towards the Wisconsin Department of Natural Resources’ accessibility efforts.
+Their accessibility fund is managed by NRF, and all donations go towards the Wisconsin Department of Natural Resources’ accessibility efforts.

 To donate by check, make your check out to the Natural Resources Foundation of Wisconsin with “DNR Accessibility” in the memo line, and mail it to NRF at 211 S. Paterson St. Suite 100, Madison, WI 53703.